-being fc the carrier frequency in MHz, d the distance between node and GW in km, hb and hm the GW and node height, respectively, in m.
+where fc is the carrier frequency in MHz, d is the distance between node and GW (in km), and hb and hm are the GW and node height (in m), respectively.
 The model is only intended for large areas, with the GW placed higher than the surrounding rooftops.
-Values assigned to the different terms have been obtained by interpolating the results of extensive measurement campaigns carried out in propagation scenarios corresponding to the model requirements (see [19], Appendix 7.A).
+The values assigned to the different terms were obtained by interpolating the results of extensive measurement campaigns carried out in propagation scenarios corresponding to the model requirements (see [19], Appendix 7.A).